Brüche und Kontinuitäten – Sophiensæle | Independent Theater in Berlin

 Lighting

-- The lighting in the room is bright enough at all times to find your way around.
+- The lighting in the room is most of the time bright enough to find your way around.

 Sound